patternfly/training-scenarios/react-components/select/step2.md

   b. <strong>Copy the following `onSelect` function into the constructor of the App class.</strong>

   This function should go under the `onToggle` function added in step 6a.
-This function acts as a callback when a select option is clicked, updating the `selected` state property, and thereby what is rendered as selected in the component.
+This function acts as a callback when a select option is clicked.
+It updates the `selected` state property, and thereby what is rendered as selected in the component.

 <pre class="file" data-target="clipboard">
 this.onSelect = (event, selection) => {